shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ### **Step 12:**

 -   In the search box, type **Invoices Amount**
+-   **Note**: if the data pane search feature is not getting any results, this may be a bug.
+Please, for the remainder of the workshop, do not use the data pane search feature, and instead go ahead and access the data manually as you have done earlier in the lab by going through the data pane on the left.
 -   Select **Invoices Amount** from **Financials – AP Invoices Facts – Ledger Currency** from the popup list

 ![](./images/4-12a.png " ")